Grand National Beginner's Guide

 Where can I watch the Grand National?

-ITV have the terrestrial television rights For the Grand National, having signed a four-year deal to become the exclusive terrestrial broadcast partner for British racing from 2018.
-Subscribers to Racing UK will also be able to watch the Grand National.
+The Grand National is on ITV who have the terrestrial television rights for the race, having signed a four-year deal to become the exclusive terrestrial broadcast partner for British racing from 2018.
+Subscribers to Racing TV will also be able to watch the Grand National

-If you sign up with one of our partners - BetVictor, Betfair, Coral, William Hill, 888 Sport, Betway, Paddy Power, 10Bet - and place a bet on the Grand National in the day of race market, you will be able to watch a live stream of the race on their website or mobile app.
+If you sign up with one of our partners and place a bet on the Grand National in the day of race market, you may be able to watch a live stream of the race on their website or mobile app.
 T&Cs apply.

 How do I get to Aintree?